dkleitsas/LLM-Paper-Reviewer/README.md

 # A LLM-based paper evaluation pipeline

 This repository contains the implementation of a modular, machine learning-based architecture for the automatic evaluation of scientific research papers, using Natural Language Processing (NLP) techniques and Large Language Models (LLMs).
-This work was done as part of my thesis, which I will link here when it is officially available to provide a more detailed overview of the pipeline.
+This work was done as part of my thesis, which is available in PDF form in this repository.

 The system performs: